OfficeDev/Microsoft-Teams-Samples/samples/meetings-attendance-report/nodejs/README.md

 ## Key features

-When meeting end attendance report card is sent by the bot
+When meeting ends, attendance report card is sent by the bot.

 ![Attendance Report](Images/MeetingAttendanceReportCard.png)